Purgatory (1999 film): Production

-Writer Gordon Dawson had worked on several Westerns previously, and was inspired to write a religious morality tale set in an Old West town inhabited by ghosts.
-The film was shot on the backlot of Warner Brothers studios during the summer of 1998, on 35mm.

-Director Uli Edel had always wanted to direct a Western, but was aware of the genre's dwindling popularity with the major Hollywood film studios in the late 1990s, as were Purgatory's producers.
-Edel's involvement in directing, though, convinced Sam Shepard to agree to star, feeling that as a European Edel would bring different ideas to the film.
+Writer Gordon Dawson had worked on several Westerns previously and was inspired to write a religious morality tale set in an Old West town inhabited by ghosts.
+The film was shot on the backlot of Warner Bros.
+Studios Burbank during the summer of 1998 on 35mm.
+Director Uli Edel had always wanted to direct a Western but was aware of the genre's dwindling popularity with the major Hollywood film studios in the late 1990s, as were Purgatory's producers.
+Edel's involvement in directing, though, convinced Sam Shepard to agree to star, feeling that as a European, Edel would bring different ideas to the film.
 Shepard described the filming as difficult because of the short shooting schedule available.
 Brad Fiedel had worked with Uli Edel previously and the two agreed that the film's music should "support the classic Western elements of the project and not overplay the otherworldly elements, so that the audience could enjoy discovering the strangeness of what was really going on in this seemingly normal town without the score telegraphing it too much".

 Reception

-Purgatory was first aired by TNT Network on January 10, 1999.
+Purgatory was first aired on TNT on January 10, 1999.
 The movie was advertised and marketed as "Not your ordinary damn Western".
 Variety gave the film a positive review, praising the story and Sam Shepard's performance in particular.
 Anita Gates of The New York Times was also enthusiastic about this "fascinating, deceptively dark Western with more than a touch of The Twilight Zone, observing, "Gordon Dawson's script makes the process satisfying despite the fact that any viewer who has noticed the title of the film knows the answer from the beginning."
 When it was shown in Britain, Radio Times described the film as "a barmy but richly enjoyable Western fable".

 Hugh H. Davis later provided a chapter examining Purgatory's surreal and religious themes in the compilation Undead in the West.
 This is a wry meditation on the changes rung on legend in the film, where the heroes portrayed had already been immortalized by reputation while still alive; now they are "dead" they must earn their immortal redemption by giving up everything that had earned them their reputations in the first place.
-Parallels are also drawn between the dime novels that contributed to the making of the Western legends, of which Sonny Dillard is an avid reader, and the celluloid embroidering of the same legends.
-High Noon in particular, the prototype of the climactic final shootout, had gone through many variations in later films, and references to several of these exist in Purgatory, but informing everything else there is Dante's Purgatorio, the theology of which permeates Uli Edel's film, according to Davis.
+Parallels are also drawn between the dime novels that contributed to the making of the Western legends, of which Sonny Dillard (Brad Rowe) is an avid reader, and the celluloid embroidering of the same legends.
+High Noon in particular, the prototype of the climactic final shootout, had gone through many variations in later films, and references to several of these exist in Purgatory but informing everything else there is Dante Alighieri's Purgatorio, the theology of which permeates Edel's film, according to Davis.